Pathways of Thoughts: Multi-Directional Thinking for Long-form Personalized Question Answering: Introduction

 \section{Introduction}

-Personalizing large language models (LLMs) has emerged as an important topic due to its applications in content generation, writing assistance, education, and recommendation \citep{lamp, longlamp, mysore2023pearl, li2023teach, naumov2019deep}.
-By conditioning outputs on individual users' preferences, contexts, and needs, personalized text generation improves user engagement, satisfaction, and overall effectiveness \citep{salemi2025reasoningenhancedselftraininglongformpersonalized}.
-Personalization is especially valuable in information-seeking systems, including agentic web search and question answering–based information access \citep{lamp-qa, salemi2025learningnaturallanguagefeedback}.
-For instance, the response to a question like ``What is the best strategy to study for a difficult exam?'' depends on various user-specific factors, including their background, prior knowledge, learning style, and habits.
-A tailored response can recommend strategies that align with the user’s cognitive strengths, subject matter, and available resources, ultimately improving the effectiveness of the guidance provided.
-Despite its importance, personalization in question answering remains underexplored, making it a timely and significant challenge for advancing interactive and user-centric information systems, with clear applications in web search and emerging systems such as AI mode in search.\footnote{\url{https://search.google/ways-to-search/ai-mode/}}
+Personalizing large language models (LLMs) has become increasingly important due to applications in content generation, writing assistance, education, and recommendation \citep{lamp, longlamp, mysore2023pearl, li2023teach, naumov2019deep}.
+By conditioning outputs on user preferences, context, and needs, personalization improves engagement, satisfaction, and overall effectiveness \citep{salemi2025reasoningenhancedselftraininglongformpersonalized}.
+It is particularly valuable in information-seeking systems such as search engines and question answering (QA) \citep{lamp-qa, salemi2025learningnaturallanguagefeedback}, where appropriate responses depend on user-specific factors like background knowledge and learning style.
+Despite its clear relevance to web search and emerging systems (e.g., AI-powered search modes), personalization in QA remains relatively underexplored.

-Augmenting LLM inputs with personalized context of the user have proven effective for personalized text generation \citep{lamp, rspg, longlamp, li2023teach}.
+Augmenting LLM inputs with the user's personalized context have proven effective for personalized generation \citep{lamp, rspg, longlamp, li2023teach}.
 This can be further enhanced by training the LLM to perform reasoning over the personalized context to extract the user's preferences before response generation \citep{salemi2025reasoningenhancedselftraininglongformpersonalized}.
 However, in most real-world cases, fine-tuning the LLM is often infeasible for two key reasons.
 On one hand, many LLMs are black boxes with frozen parameters, offering no control over their internal mechanisms.
-This is typical of popular applications like ChatGPT\footnote{https://chat.openai.com/} and Gemini\footnote{https://gemini.google.com/}, which are only accessible through APIs or text interfaces.
-On the other hand, even with full access to model parameters, the fine-tuning process requires an inhibiting amount of computational resources for individual users.
+On the other hand, even with full access to parameters, the fine-tuning process requires substantial amount of personal data and computational resources for individual users.
 Consequently, a practical way to influence the model's output is by applying advanced strategies during inference.
 Recognizing this, our paper focuses on this scenario and proposes an \textbf{inference-stage strategy} to achieve better personalization.